rake7h/suya/README.md

 })
 ```

 **NB:** Some errors occur during the initializations of suya object and these errors are thrown when developers don't follow typescript compiler/rules according to suya types definition.
-These errors are been underlined during the design time but the developer ignores them.
+These errors are been underlined during the development but the developer ignores them.

 ## Tips